nfagerlund/dw-dev-vagrant/README.md

 - Copy `config-example.yaml` to `config.yaml` and edit as needed.
 - Make sure you're not running on battery and are on an unmetered internet connection.
 - `vagrant up`
+    - It'll ask you which host network interface to bridge to.
+Probably choose your main wifi interface, which on a modern laptop is usually listed as en0.
     - Be patient.
 It might take maybe an hour, I haven't timed it.
 I do know that there are two CPAN modules in particular that take _forever_ to build (LWP::UserAgent::Paranoid and Paws::S3?) and give no feedback, but they do eventually install correctly.

 ### Once it's up